d2l-ai/d2l-en/chapter_natural-language-processing-applications/finetuning-bert.md

 ## Text Tagging

-Now let us consider token-level tasks, such as *text tagging*, where each token is assigned a label.
+Now let's consider token-level tasks, such as *text tagging*, where each token is assigned a label.
 Among text tagging tasks,
 *part-of-speech tagging* assigns each word a part-of-speech tag (e.g., adjective and determiner)